gu1lher-me/insurance-ml-case/README.md

   - **Drift monitoring**: detect feature/label/prediction drift and alert on performance degradation
   - **Model retraining**: retrain Tier 1 and altercation models using expanding-window logic
   - **Batch scoring**: score all residents and generate action queues
-- Integrate with MLflow model registry for governance (staging → production promotion)
+- Integrate with MLflow model registry for governance (staging to production promotion)
 - Add data validation and error-handling; configure alerting and logging

 ## Reproducing the Pipeline